thomasthorsen/toks/README.md

 Installation
 ------------

-Prebuilt deb and rpm packages are available for 64bit Ubuntu/Fedora (and compatible derivatives).
-The latest release is available at https://github.com/thomasthorsen/toks/releases.
+Prebuilt deb and rpm packages are available for 64bit Ubuntu/Fedora (and compatible derivatives) as well as a zipped executable for Windows (works on both 32bit and 64bit versions).
+The deb and rpm packages will place the executable in /usr/bin.
+On Windows, the executable should be placed in a directory that is included in the system path.

+The latest release is always available at https://github.com/thomasthorsen/toks/releases.

 Usage
 -----